-Dr. Reena Sigman Friedman is Associate Professor of Modern Jewish History at the Reconstructionist Rabbinical College.
-She is also Adjunct Associate Professor of Jewish History at Gratz College.
+Dr. Reena Sigman Friedman is Adjunct Professor of Jewish History at Gratz College.
+She is also Associate Professor of Modern Jewish History at the Reconstructionist Rabbinical College.

 Dr. Friedman received her PhD in Jewish History from Columbia University.
 She is the author of These Are Our Children: Jewish Orphanages in the United States, 1880-1925 (Brandeis University Press, 1994), several encyclopedia entries and book chapters, and numerous scholarly articles.
 Her articles have appeared in American Jewish Archives, Jewish Social Studies, The Reconstructionist, and other academic journals.
 She served as a Consultant to the Feinstein Center for American Jewish History at Temple University for a textbook series on American Jewish History for middle and high school students and an oral history project dealing with the Soviet Jewry movement in Philadelphia.